 \begin{remark} Defect B is useful in that it forces equilateral facets.
 By the well-known fact that the angle defect around any vertex of a convex polytope must be positive, we can thus rule out all polytopes which exhibit Defect B and contain a vertex of degree six or higher. \end{remark}

-There is one more special case that deserves mention. \begin{corollary}[Defect C] Let $K\geq 5$ be an integer and suppose that $P\in\mathcal{M}_K$ is a polyhedron with corresponding 2-colored graph $G(P)$.
-Suppose there is a vertex $v\in V(P)$ incident to 4 coplanar vertices, where the edges are colored in alternating fashion.
+There is one more special case that deserves mention. \begin{corollary}[Defect C] Let $K\geq 5$ be an integer and suppose that $P\in\mathcal{M}_K$ has a 2-colored graph $G(P)$.
+Suppose that there is a vertex $v\in V(P)$ incident to four coplanar vertices, where the edges are colored in alternating fashion.
 Then these edge lengths are the same. \end{corollary}

 \begin{proof} The plane containing the four vertices intersects the unit ball in a disc $D$.
 Let the point $\pi_v$ be the orthogonal projection of $v$ into $D$.
 Then we have two pairs of congruent right triangles in an alternating position.
 Consider the legs of these triangles, of length $l_1$ and $l_2$, that lie in the disc emanating from $\pi_v$.
 Now construct the disc $D_1$ centered at $\pi_v$ of radius $l_1$.
 If $\pi_v$ is not the center of $D$, then one of the legs of length $l_2$ is interior to $D_1$, which shows that $l_1>l_2$.
 However, since the lengths are alternating, the other leg of length $l_2$ passes out of $D_1$ which shows that $l_1<l_2$.
 But this is impossible; hence we must have that $\pi_v$ is the center of $D$, which means that $l_1=l_2$.
 The result follows. \end{proof}